 What's going to happen on Monday?

 I expect that's the question that's on your mind.
 I am so looking forward to welcoming you on Monday, but I realise you might be worried.
 That's fine: it's okay to be worried, and I sometimes get nervous about coming back to school after the summer holidays, as well.
 I do know, from many years of experience, that's it's never as bad as I thought it would be!
-If you have any particular questions, there are some quick answers further down the page.
+If you have any particular questions, there are some quick answers further down the page [These were updated on the 25th of September and are now near back up at the top of the page].
 I will be here to help you, I will look after you, and we will all do our best to keep safe and keep learning.

 Yes, there will be changes, and that can be hard.
 But even so, most things will be just like normal.
 You won't be expected to do anything that isn't safe!
 We will have time to talk through any worries on Monday, and I'm sure you'll find that any fears you have can be tackled.